VictorChan1/blogImg/README.md

 # blogImg

-This Repository only use for save imagie
+This repository is only used to save images